sgarcia142/sgarcia142.github.io/_pages/about.md

 toc_icon: "id-card"
 ---

-Hello there!
+<p>Hello there!
 I'm Stephen, a dedicated and experienced data analyst with a passion for transforming complex data into compelling narratives.
 At 53, I bring a wealth of life experience and a fresh academic background, having graduated magna cum laude with a degree in Computer Science, concentrating in Data Science, from the University of Texas at San Antonio in 2021.
-My educational journey is ongoing as I am currently pursuing a Master's in Data Analytics.
+My educational journey is ongoing as I am currently pursuing a Master's in Data Analytics.</p>

-I have honed my skills in SQL, Python, R, Tableau, and Power BI, and I thrive on turning data-driven insights into actionable strategies.
-My unique perspective combines both practical experience and cutting-edge academic knowledge, allowing me to uncover hidden patterns, solve intricate problems, and support decision-making processes with precision and clarity.
+<p>I have honed my skills in **SQL**, **Python**, **R**, **Tableau**, and **Power BI**, and I thrive on turning data-driven insights into actionable strategies.
+My unique perspective combines both practical experience and cutting-edge academic knowledge, allowing me to uncover hidden patterns, solve intricate problems, and support decision-making processes with precision and clarity.</p>

-When I'm not diving into data sets, I cherish spending time with my wonderful wife and our two adorable Pugs, CoCo and Percy.
+<p>When I'm not diving into data sets, I cherish spending time with my wonderful wife and our two adorable Pugs, CoCo and Percy.
 I also enjoy our annual trip to Colorado where we spend time with family, hike, and fish in the beautiful Rocky Mountains.
-Let's connect and explore how we can harness the power of data together!
+Let's connect and explore how we can harness the power of data together!</p>

 {% include gallery id="layouts_gallery" caption="Outside of work `Coco`, `Percy`, and `Colorado`." %}